-Where potassium is deficient in the soil, the use of potash fertilizers can help boost crop yields and improve the quality of the plant.
-Potassium protects plants from extreme temperatures, it helps them to fight stress, as well as, disease and pests such as weeds and insects.
+Potassium is an important element because when there is a potassium deficiency in the soil, fertilizers containing potassium are used to help boost crop yields and improve the quality of the plant.
+Potassium protects plants from extreme temperatures.
+It helps plants to fight stress and disease, and deter pests such as weeds and insects.
 Potassium stops wilting, strengthens roots and stems, and assists in transferring food.
-It activates plant enzymes and ensures the plant uses water efficiently.
-Higher levels of potassium in the soil helps crops withstand stress conditions.
-Often referred to as the "regulator" in crop production, potassium has a major influence on protein and starch formation, influencing over 60 enzyme systems.
+It activates plant enzymes to ensure plants use water efficiently.
+Higher levels of potassium in the soil help crops withstand stressful conditions.